lief-project/LIEF/doc/sphinx/tutorials/07_pe_resource.rst

   manifest = manifest.replace("asInvoker", "requireAdministrator")
   resources_manager.manifest = manifest

-The PE :class:`~lief.PE.Builder` can be configured to rebuild or not the resource tree.
-To take account of modifications we need to rebuild it:
+The PE :class:`~lief.PE.Builder` can be configured to rebuild the resource tree.
+To apply the modifications, we must rebuild it:

 .. warning::

-  By default the :class:`~lief.PE.Builder` doesn't rebuild the resource tree.
+  By default, the :class:`~lief.PE.Builder` does not rebuild the resource tree.

 .. code-block:: python